 Our doctoral students gain a global perspective on the profession as they receive guidance from faculty supervisors on two continents.

-The San José Gateway PhD program is an international doctoral degree program offered in partnership between the nationally ranked San José State University School of Library and Information Science (SJSU SLIS) and Queensland University of Technology (QUT), one of Australia’s top 10 research institutions.
+The San José Gateway PhD program is an international doctoral degree program offered in partnership between the nationally ranked San José State University School of Library and Information Science (SJSU SLIS) and Queensland University of Technology (QUT), ranked Australia's top university under 50 years old in the Times Higher Education Top 100 Under 50 rankings.
 The program prepares individuals for research, faculty, and leadership positions in the field of library and information science.